fvaleye/metadata-guardian/python/docs/source/installation.rst

    # Install all the metadata sources
    pip install 'metadata_guardian[all]'

-   # Install one metadata source in the list
+   # Install with one metadata source in the list
-   pip install 'metadata_guardian[snowflake,avro,aws,gcp,deltalake,devel]'
+   pip install 'metadata_guardian[snowflake,avro,aws,gcp,deltalake,kafka_schema_registry]'